JetBrains/guide/site/java/tutorials/getting-started-intellij-idea/seeing-how-far-youve-come/index.md

 thumbnail: ./thumbnail.png
 callToAction:
   url: "/java/tutorials/your-first-spring-application/"
-  message: "Now you now all about IntelliJ IDEA, how about writing your first Spring application!"
+  message: "Now you know all about IntelliJ IDEA, how about writing your first Spring application!"
 ---

 There may come a time when you either want to see your progress or perhaps identify areas where you want to learn more.
 The Productivity Guide is a great way to achieve both of those objectives.
 We will look at: